PennyRaized/supabase-sidecar-embedding-engine/README.md

 This architecture demonstrates that you don't need expensive infrastructure to build production-ready AI systems.
 By thinking creatively about how to leverage existing tools and implementing proper architectural patterns, we've created a solution that's not just cheaper, but more reliable and easier to maintain.

-**The result**: A zero-cost, highly scalable embedding engine that processes documents efficiently while requiring zero additional infrastructure and maintaining consistent query performance.
+**The result**: A low-cost, highly scalable embedding engine that processes documents efficiently while requiring zero additional infrastructure and maintaining consistent query performance.

 **Core Benefits**:
 - **Sidecar architecture** prevents performance degradation at scale